-Did you know that most cameras embed hidden information, called metadata, into every photograph taken?
-And when you share those images, say by uploading them to a social network, that hidden information often stays embedded?
-And that people can view said information for almost no effort at all?
+Did you know that most cameras embed hidden information (called metadata) into every photograph taken?
+And when you share those images—such as uploading them to social media—that hidden information can stay embedded in the photo?
+And that people can view that information for almost no effort?

-This metadata is called EXIF data (Exchangeable Image File Format) and is harmless in most cases, but can be used by malicious users to inconvenience you at best or harm you at worst.
+That metadata is called EXIF data (Exchangeable Image File Format) and is mostly harmless… but in rare cases can be abused by malicious users and cause you problems.

-Photography is a complex endeavor.
-Not only is it one of the most creative and life-improving activities that you could pick up, but it’s also intensely technical: exposure, lighting, composition, posing, etc. This is why online photography courses are so popular — there’s just so much to learn that even a genius would need several decades to achieve mastery of it all.
+Photography is complex and intensely technical with lots of things you need to know: exposure, lighting, composition, posing, etc. There’s so much to learn that even a genius would need several decades to master it all.

 - Camera manufacturer and model.

 - Data and time the photo was taken.

 - Flash mode.

 - Pixel resolution.